 So, yeah, here's that.

 If you find the visuals of Windowblinds' Luna theme to be inaccurate, you can get this theme.
 It comes with other XP themes than just Luna, too!
 The only problem is that it can be slightly buggy for a small group, not me though.
-Should you use that theme, you might also want to check off Do not apply any style system wide fonts in the theme's font settings, and step 4 of this page will have to be repeated once again.
+Should you use that theme, you might also want to check off Do not apply any style system wide fonts in the theme's font settings, and even so, step 4 of this page might have to be repeated once again.

 Also, you need to blacklist Roblox from WindowBlinds if you wanna play it.
 Shame.